backupbrew/switchbrew/PTM services.md

 ### BindStateChangeEvent

-No input, returns an output event with autoclear enabled.
+No input, returns an output event with autoclear disabled.

 ### UnbindStateChangeEvent